arkie/sharp-drm-driver/README.md

 - [beepy-kdb](https://github.com/ardangelo/beepberry-keyboard-driver) overlay support has been disabled.
 - Red and blue may be getting swapped?
-- The `dts` file was de-compiled and could be cleaned up.

 *Run at your own risk.*